coronalabs/corona-docs/markdown/guide/start/installWin/index.markdown

 ## Command Line Usage

-To start a particular app in the Corona Simulator without double-clicking it, use a command like this:
+To start a particular app in the CORONA_CORE_PRODUCT Simulator without double-clicking it, use a command like this:

 ```
-"C:\Program Files\Corona Labs\CORONA_CORE_PRODUCT\Corona Simulator.exe" "C:\Documents and Settings\MyAccount\My Documents\Corona Apps\My App\main.lua"
+"C:\Program Files\Corona Labs\Corona\Corona Simulator.exe" "C:\Documents and Settings\MyAccount\My Documents\Corona Apps\My App\main.lua"
 ```

-If you don't want the Corona Simulator Console window to automatically appear, use the `/no-console` option:
+If you don't want the CORONA_CORE_PRODUCT Simulator Console window to automatically appear, use the `/no-console` option:

 ```
-"C:\Program Files\Corona Labs\CORONA_CORE_PRODUCT\Corona Simulator.exe" /no-console
+"C:\Program Files\Corona Labs\Corona\Corona Simulator.exe" /no-console
 ```

-After using the `/no-console` option above, all Lua `print()` functions and Corona log messages can be received via the standard output stream (`stdout`).
+After using the `/no-console` option above, all Lua `print()` functions and CORONA_CORE_PRODUCT log messages can be received via the standard output stream (`stdout`).

 One additional flag is allowed (`/debug`) which allows an IDE to connect a debugger to the Simulator session.
 It should come immediately after the `.exe`.